Missouri Baptist Convention

 What is a Missouri Baptist church?

-A Missouri Baptist church is a local body of baptized Christians who believe Jesus Christ is the eternal Son of God.
+A Missouri Baptist church is a local body of baptized followers of Jesus who voluntarily affiliate with the over 1,700 churches of the Missouri Baptist Convention.
 Missouri Baptist churches are affiliated with the Missouri Baptist Convention.
 The MBC is affiliated with the national Southern Baptist Convention (SBC).
 By covenanting together in their faith, church members seek to extend the gospel message to the ends of the earth.

 Each messenger is elected by his/her local church and attends the annual meeting to vote on convention business.
 Messengers are not instructed how to vote by the churches, but vote their own conscience on matters ranging from the election of convention officers to adopting a budget for the coming fiscal year.